stefanimp/aplicacion_gestion_presupuesto/README.md

-This project is made by a first year computer engineering student.
+This project is made by a first-year computer engineering student, without having yet studied data structures or algorithm design.

 Still in developmet.